simondlevy/vsarobot/README.md

-This repository contains a V-REP scence and C++ source code for running a demonstration of a behavior-based robot controller by a Vector Symbolic Architecture ( read the paper).
-I have tested the demo on Mac OS X (Mountain Lion 10.8.3) and Linux (64-bit Ubuntu 12.4.0.2).
+This repository contains a V-REP scence and C++ source code for running a demonstration of a behavior-based robot controller by a Vector Symbolic Architecture (read the
+<a href="http://home.wlu.edu/~levys/pubs/aaai2013.pdf">paper</a>).
+I have
+tested the demo on Mac OS X (Mountain Lion 10.8.3) and Linux (64-bit Ubuntu 12.4.0.2).
 It should not be difficult to get it to run on Windows as well, but I can't help you with that.
 To get started, download a copy of the V-REP simulator for your system.
 Look for the file remoteApiConnections.txt (on OS X it's in vrep.app/Contents/MacOS/; on